testdrive-profiling-master/profiles/Common/doc/docgen/src/Introduction.md

 The '-t' option specifies the template document that will be the base.
 If the template document is not specified, the default docgen_template.docx is specified, but various document types can be created by referencing/changing it.
 The '-i' option allows adding a new template document.
 At this time, 'input_file' is the new template document source, and 'template' is the target template name to be specified.
 The '-f' option specifies saving as a file other than .docx format.
 You can specify output in combination, such as '-f pdf,html'.
 The '-l' option specifies an arbitrary language code.
-In Lua, you can check it with the 'docgen.language' variable, and in sentences, you can use the expression @<b>'@<bookmark:@Document activation>'@</b> to select the desired language code.
+In Lua, you can check it with the 'docgen.language' variable, and in sentences, you can use the expression '@<b>@<bookmark:@Document activation>@</b>' to select the desired language code.
 The '-r' option specifies arbitrary preceding Lua code.
 This code can contain conditions for changing the document structure.

 :::Note